LatidudeMaps/LatidudeMaps.github.io/content/sections/about.md

 layout: "about"
 ---

-Hello!

-A dedicated Geologist and GIS Expert with extensive experience in geological surveying, environmental sampling, and monitoring.
+I am a dedicated Geologist and GIS Expert with extensive experience in geological surveying, environmental sampling, and monitoring.
 Specializing in geological modeling and advanced GIS systems, I bring together technical expertise with creativity and precision.
 Currently working with major energy companies, I excel in managing complex geological and environmental data while providing high-quality cartographic reporting.

 ---